liuhhhing/urlshortener/README.md

 3. Provide longURL search for existing check
 4. Provide insertion of mapping (id, longUrl, hash)

+> Notice
+In multiple instance case, since all instance should be running with different counter range (presume), it shouldn't cause any conflict in inserting record to the storage.

+## Unit Test

 ## Future Work
 There is a list of TODO for this work: